44 Newquay to Perranporth

 Perranporth

-St Piran's flag, a white cross on black, flies from the rock at Perranporth.
-When he sailed here from Ireland on a millstone, perhaps the sea was calmer than in the photo below.
+St Piran's flag, a white cross on black, flies at Perranporth.
+When he sailed here from Ireland on a millstone, perhaps the sea was calmer than in the photos.